Drink this every day to lower your risk of heart disease and stroke

 That’s right, simply drinking tea could cut your risk of dying from heart disease or stroke by almost 60 percent and your risk of dying from anything at all by close to 30 percent!

-But, if you want those benefits, it means that drinking tea can’t be a habit you start and stop but one that lasts a lifetime.
+But if you want those benefits, drinking tea must not be a habit you start and stop but one that lasts a lifetime.

 “Mechanism studies have suggested that the main bioactive compounds in tea, namely polyphenols, are not stored in the body long-term.
 Thus, frequent tea intake over an extended period may be necessary for the cardioprotective effect.”

-In other words, you’ve got to drink those polyphenols every few days to keep that ticker ticking away.
+In other words, you’ve got to drink those polyphenols regularly to keep that ticker ticking away.

 Green tea for the win